samicemalone/tv/README.txt

       E.g. When used with pilot, latest, next, s02e01 etc..., the pointer will stay the same.

-   --library NAME
+   --library PATH
-      This option only works on Windows 7.
-It adds each directory that library NAME consists of, as the source directories to look up TV shows.
+      This option only works on Windows 7+.
+It adds each directory that library PATH consists of, as the source directories to look up TV shows.
 If using this option, then the --source argument doesn't need to be set although it can still be used in conjunction.